 It has very serious consequences too.

-Being deficient in iron leads to fatigue, dizziness, shortness of breath, and many more negative health effects.
+Being deficient in iron leads to fatigue, dizziness, shortness of breath, or even restless leg syndrome, and many more negative health effects.

 But if you understand how iron fits into a vegan diet, you should have no problem avoiding an iron deficiency as a vegan.